mavel101/dsv2pulseq/README.md

 ```
 from the shell.

 The IN_FILE_PREFIX is the prefix of the dsv files, e.g. "gre" for "gre_XXX.dsv".
 The OUT_FILE is the Pulseq output sequence file (default: "external.seq").
 The reference voltage is the voltage the sequence was simulated with (default: 223.529007 V).
-Only single transmit channel RF pulses are currently supported.
-The Pulseq sequence has the same orientation as the original sequence, when running in "XYZ in TRA" mode.
-This can fail, if a sequence block in the original Siemens sequence uses a different rotation matrix.
-The Pulseq interpreter version 1.5.0 should be used, as the versions before contain a bug in setting the RF raster time correctly.

 The conversion can also be done in Python by running:
 ```